 There was no indigenous system of female education in this country.
 The system as it now exists was called into being by Government.
-In 1849 Lord Dalhousie informed the Bengal Council of Education that henceforth its functions were to embrace female education, and the first girls' school recognised by Government was founded shortly afterwards by a committee of Indian gentlemen.
+In 1849 Lord Dalhousie informed the Bengal Council of Education that henceforth its functions were to embrace female education, and the first girl's school recognised by Government was founded shortly afterwards by a committee of Indian gentlemen.
 The despatch of 1854 directed that female education should receive the frank and cordial support of Government, as by 'this means a far greater proportional impulse is imparted to the educational and moral tone of the people than by the education of men.'
 The Education Commission of 1882 advised that female education should receive special encouragement and be treated with special liberality.
 The Government accepted this view; and state funds are more freely used, and state management more largely resorted to for this object than what is considered desirable in the case of the education of boys.

-In the interests of social well-being Government have thought fit to pass laws with regard to decency and morals.
-Such laws are to be found in various Police Acts and in the Indian Penal Code.
-There are laws, for instance, in restraint of gambling, the keeping of disorderly houses, indecent behaviour in public, the singing of obscene songs in public places, the sale of obscene books, and such other acts calculated to outrage and debase the moral sense of people.
-It may be generally observed that anything said or done in public which offends the sense of decency or morality, or which tends to corrupt the morals of the people, or to lower their moral standard, has been discouraged.
-No attempt has been made forcibly or harshly to put down such public exhibitions or demonstrations as offend a sense of decency and are yet associated with some religious festival, but the police are required to be on their guard in keeping such displays within proper limits, and there is observable a decline in the vitality of these vulgar manifestations.
+In the interests of social well-being Government have thought fit to pass laws with regard to deceney and morals.
+Such laws are to be found in various Police Acts and in the Indian Penal Code.† There are laws, for instance, in restraint of gambling, the keeping of disorderly houses, indecent behaviour in public, the singing of obscene songs in public places, the safe of obscene books, and such other acts calculated to outrage and debase the moral sense of people.
+It may be generally observed that anything said or done in public which offends the sense of deceney or morality, or which tends to corrupt the morals of the people, or to lower their moral standard, has been discouraged.
+No attempt has been urale forcibly or harshly to put down such public exhibitions or demonstrations as offend a sense of deceney and are yet

-The Imperial Gazetteer of India.
-Vol. IV p.
-431.
+^{} The Imperial Gazetteer of India.
+Vol. IV. p 431.

-^{} Chapter XIX.
+[†] Chapter XIX.